alexa-pi/AlexaPi/README.md

 If the error is complaining about alsaaudio you may need to check the name of your soundcard input device, use `arecord -L`
-The device name can be set in the settings at the top of main.py
+The device name can be set in the configuration file.
+If you installed into _/opt_ as recommended, it is _/etc/opt/AlexaPi/config.yaml_.
+If you installed elsewhere, the file _config.yaml_ is in your _AlexaPi/src_ directory.

 You may need to adjust the volume and/or input gain for the microphone, you can do this with `alsamixer`